 The business with wear and spare parts is much less cyclical.
 The basic business is driven by the degree of capacity utilization of spinning mills – operational spinning mills require wear and spare parts.
 Project business such as the conversion or modernization of entire spinning mills, on the other hand, are subject to the investment cycle described above.

-Rieter plans spinning mills, develops, produces and supplies the machines for both preparation and end spinning, and supervises the installed machines throughout their life cycle.
+Rieter plans spinning mills, develops, produces and supplies the machines for fiber preparation, spinning preparation and end spinning, and supervises the installed machines throughout their life cycle.

 Rieter with all its brands is established worldwide as a premium supplier.
-The innovative products and services from Rieter enable spinning mill operators to be more competitive.
-Success factors are lower yarn costs, which are achieved through savings on raw materials, energy, labor and depreciation, with the same or better yarn quality, which allows higher prices for the same production costs.
+Innovative products and services from Rieter enable spinning mill operators to be more competitive.
+Success factors are either low yarn production costs, which are achieved through savings on raw materials, energy, labor and depreciation, or special yarns, which allow higher prices to be achieved.

 The professionalism and availability of the service is also a key aspect when customers decide to buy Rieter products.